gasduster99/primaryConcerns/README.md

 ![header image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)

-Finally to boil the simulation down to a simple measure of success, I compute the probability that each candidate will defeat Trump.
+Finally to boil the simulation down to a simple measure of success, I compute the probability that each candidate will get more electoral college votes than Trump in the swing states.
 I subtract Trump's aggregate distribution of electoral college votes from that of the democrat.
-The probability of the democrat winning is now the number of positive differences divided by the total number of simulation runs (in this case one million).
+The probability of getting more electoral college votes than Trump in these states is now the number of positive differences divided by the total number of simulation runs (in this case one million).